irishorng/DNASelfAssembly_PotToGraphs/README.md

 Full paper link: *coming soon*

 We designed an algorithm with the intention of taking a pot as its input and outputting at least one valid graph that can be realized by that pot.
+This code is run with SageMath.

 Inputs:
 - A pot in the form of a string (ex. $` \{ \{a,\hat{b}\}, \{a,b \}, \{ \hat{a}^2, \hat{b} \}, \{ \hat{a}^2, b \} \}`$ would be written as '$`a,-b;a,b;-a2,-b;-a2,b`$') with hatted letters preceded by a negative, and exponents (if applicable) listed after each letter that is being exponentiated